hyperf/hyperf/docs/en/metric.md

 'mode' => Constants::PUSH_MODE
 ```

-And configure the push address `push_host`, push port `push_port`, push interval `push_interval`.
+And configure the pushing address `push_host`, pushing port `push_port`, and pushing interval `push_interval`.
 Push mode is only recommended for offline tasks.

-Because of the differences in basic settings, the above modes may not meet the needs.
-This component also supports custom mode.
-In the custom mode, the component is only responsible for the collection of indicators, and the specific reporting needs to be handled by the user.
+Because of the differences in basic settings, the above modes may not satisfy all requirements.
+This component also supports a custom mode.
+In custom mode, the component is only responsible for the collection of metrics, and specific reporting needs to be handled by the user.

 ```php
 'mode' => Constants::CUSTOM_MODE
 ```

-For example, you may want to report metrics through custom routes, or store metrics in Redis, and other independent services are responsible for centralized reporting of metrics, etc. The [custom escalation](#custom escalation) section contains corresponding examples.
+For example, you might want to report metrics via a custom route, or hope to store metrics in Redis, with other independent services responsible for centralized reporting of metrics.
+The [Custom Reporting](#custom-reporting) section contains corresponding examples.

 #### Configure StatsD